 Of Monsters and Men is an amazing indie rock band from Iceland.
 They have a knack for amalgamating folk stories, emotions, joy, pain and the magical into their songs that almost every time matches with the universe’s wavelength.

-Listening to their music is like sitting around a bonfire on a bright winter night… and in summers it is like playing with the breeze.
+Listening to their music is like sitting around a bonfire on a bright winter night… and like playing with the breeze in the summers.

 Dancing and chirping, posing, frolicking, a bird –now on this branch, now on that – living in Godard’s city in black and white 1957, knows not the language and yet doubts Patrick.
 And rightly so for that philanderer never hesitates; quick-witted, he charms the ladies into believing him and his stories and “well, it is just a coffee date”, he says casually.